 Proba-2 imaging the Sun during the solar eclipse on 11 July 2010.
 Experienced as a total eclipse across parts of the Pacific, Proba-2's orbit kept it outside the path of totality.
 The eclipse lasted through four Proba-2 orbits.
 Credits: ESA/ROB

 This website is maintained by Paul Floyd.
-I am an amateur astronomer (and school teacher) with 21 years experience (as at 2011) in running a range of education and public astronomy outreach activities.
-As of January 2011, I have been providing astronomy information via the WWW for fourteen years.
+I am an amateur astronomer (and school teacher) with 25 years experience (as at 2015) in running a range of education and public astronomy outreach activities.
+As of January 2015, I have been providing astronomy information via the WWW for eighteen years.